Accessing Superannuation Benefits

 Once you reach 65 you have unrestricted access to your super funds and you may access your benefits at any time, and you may continue in employment without the need to retire.
 Any benefits can be paid either as an income stream or as a lump sum and an individual can maintain their super account as long as they like.

 You can access your superannuation when you reach preservation age, cease employment and have no intention to become employed in the future.
-As part of this process your individual superannuation will normally require you to complete a retirement declaration confirming that you have retired.
-Commencing employment at some later stage, prior to age 65, will typically not impact your continuing access to superannuation, but any superannuation contributions from your new employment will need to go into a new fund.
+As part of this process your superannuation fund will normally require you to complete a retirement declaration confirming that you have retired.
+Commencing employment at some later stage, prior to age 65, will typically not impact your continuing access to superannuation, but any superannuation contributions from your new employment will need to go into a new accumulation fund.

 If you are aged between 60 and 64 and you cease an employment arrangement, then you are entitled to access all benefits accrued up until that point in time.
-You cannot access any benefits which accrue after this point in time - perhaps associated with new employment - until you again cease employment again.
+You cannot access any benefits which accrue after this point in time - perhaps associated with new employment - until you again cease employment.

 Subject to you having reached your preservation age and your fund being able to pay a TRIP, you can receive an income stream while continuing to work and prior to retirement.
 The amount paid each year must meet a specified minimum (typically 4% below age 65) and not exceed 10% of the account balance at the commencement of the TRIP and on 1 July of each following year.
+Note that the minimum amount payable was effectively halved during the 2020 and 2021 tax years, as a consequence of the Covid 19 pandemic.

 When a member dies the superannuation fund generally pays a death benefit to their estate, dependent or other beneficiaries.
 If the recipient is a dependent of the deceased, the benefit can be paid as a lump sum or income stream - and any income stream can either be new or a continuation of an existing income stream.
 If the recipient is not a dependent of the deceased, the death benefit must be paid as a lump sum and there will likely be tax consequences.

-If a super member has a terminal medical condition and that is supported by two medical professionals certifying that the condition is likely to result in the member’s death within the next 24 months, the balance of their super account may be paid as a tax-free lump sum benefit.
+If a super member has a terminal medical condition and this is supported by two medical professionals certifying that the condition is likely to result in the member’s death within the next 24 months, the balance of their super account may be paid as a tax-free lump sum benefit.
 Note that at least one of the registered medical practitioners must be a specialist practicing in an area related to the illness or injury suffered by the person and any certificate provided must be current.
 There are no cashing restrictions.

 Superannuation benefits may be released on specified compassionate grounds if a member has to: